 Citing the figure of 200 members as being habitually late in payment of their fees, management asked for approval of late fees and of a bounced check charge.
-When members are late in their payments (after the 11th of the team, coached by Bobby O'Bryhim and Brian Dredger.
-The 13-yr.-old AAA basketball team completed its season by capturing its division with a 10-2 record and then defeating previously unbeaten Oxon Hill 50-44 and 46month), GHI loses out on the in-39 to win the P.G.
-AAA County terest it would be earning if the Championship. money were deposited in its acteam was led throughout the seacount.
-Board approved a motion son by James Washington (avg. by Wayne Williams to assess a 15 pts. and 9 rebounds) and Mike late fee of 5% of the monthly charge and a \$10 returned check Complaint Committee Report charge (levied when a check has been twice deposited and reject-
+When members are late in their payments (after the 11th of the month), GHI loses out on the interest it would be earning if the money were deposited in its account.
+Board approved a motion by Wayne Williams to assess a late fee of 5% of the monthly charge and a \$10 returned check charge (levied when a check has been twice deposited and rejected).
+The policy will go into effect June 1